 Declaring the Minor

-Interested students should contact Alecia Flynn, ICM Administrative Coordinator, to receive guidance on declaring the minor:
+Interested students should contact Alecia Flynn, Sr. Academic Coordinator, to receive guidance on declaring the minor:

 Specific questions regarding the minor requirements and courses can be directed to Dr. Joshua Vogelstein, Director of Undergraduate Studies for the CM minor.

 BME MSE Computational Medicine (CM) Focus Area

 The Department of Biomedical Engineering offers a Focus Area in Computational Medicine (BME MSE CM Focus Area) as part of its Masters of Science and Engineering program.
 The BME MSE CM Focus Area is a course-based degree program comprising two BME core competency courses, three CM focus area courses, three CM focus area electives, and at least two electives outside the program.
 In addition to these 10 courses, students are also required to complete the Distinguished Seminar Series in Computational Medicine course.
 Required CM courses and focus area electives are taught by core faculty of the Institute for Computational Medicine.

 Perspective students should apply to the MSE program in the Department of Biomedical Engineering, indicating an interest in Computational Medicine.

 Core Biomedical Engineering Competency

 All BME Department MSE students are expected to complete two of the following courses:

 - Systems Bioengineering 2 (EN.580.722)